shawn-y-sun/Credit_Risk_Model_LoanDefaults/README.md

 #### After Grouping Dummies' Pipeline

-We store the dataset with grouped dummies to a to_be_saved dataset
+We store the dataset with grouped dummies in a to-be-saved dataset
 ```
 #####
 loan_data_inputs_train = df_inputs_prepr